 I’ve been fortunate.
 Yeah, I was going to say exciting, but no, I have been very fortunate.
 I feel the contradiction of other people’s misery is my good fortune.
 Filipino workers are all over the globe, and I study Filipino labor migration.
 I’ve had the opportunity and the reason to go to all these countries and study their experiences.

 Before I started doing my work, Filipino labor migration was seen as illegitimate.
 It was not seen as important in the U.S. When I first did my dissertation on Filipino domestics in Rome and L.A., I was trying to publish it into a book.
 A few of the presses said, “Your focus is too narrow; we’re not interested in it.”
 If you study migration in the U.S., you pretty much study Mexicans or Dominicans.
 Filipinos were not there in that picture.
 I’ve been fortunate that much has changed since I started.

-One thing I want to study is Australia — 70 percent to 75 percent of Filipinos in Australia are family migrants, with most of them being brides of Australians.
+One thing I want to study is Australia — 70 – 75 percent of Filipinos in Australia are family migrants, with most of them being mail-order brides of Australians.
 They’re like highly stigmatized.
-It’s like mail-order brides.
-I’m really interested in looking at their marriages.
+I’m interested in looking at their marriages.
 Their age gaps are usually wider.
 Their weight gaps are also wider.
 I want to see, how do they negotiate these situations?

 I was a visiting professor in Australia for a month, and toward the end of the trip I met some of these brides.
 I asked one of them, “Do you love your husband?”
 The girl was like, “Of course not.
 But we have a commitment.”
 It’s a contract.
 She was 30-something and she married a 70-year-old, and she was thirty-something.
 Basically her commitment was that she’s going to stay with him until he died.

 The women who usually do these kinds of marriages are usually the single mothers who no one wants to marry anymore.
 Or they’re over 28; you can’t get married in certain countries.
 People call them the unmarriageable.

 It is almost as if they see it as a job.
 This is also work, right?